 Food and Drink: Traditional Bhutanese food is hot and spicy.
 For our visitors, however, Chinese, Indian, and Continental fares are served.
 The more adventurous can try the local delicacies like the tasty and fiery the national dish of Bhutan, Emma Datsi which is made with chilies and Local Bhutanese cheese.
 Meals are normally served buffet style in the hotels.
 On trekking tours a trained cook will accompany your group to provide simple but nutritious dishes.
 All meals while you trek or visit in Bhutan are also included in the daily tour cost.
 Other services include trekking arrangements.
 Your only extra expenses will be, liquor, laundry, souvenirs and tips if you choose.
 Bhutan Tourism Policy

 Guides: Guests of the kingdom are required to have guide accompaniment throughout their stay in Bhutan.
 You will have a very fluent English-speaking guide and driver at your disposal at all times.
 This is not to say you have to have your hand held everywhere you go.
 We are very accommodating and we can be flexible.
-Our guides have all been trained and licensed by the Tourism Council of Bhutan.
+Our guides have all been trained and licensed by the Department of Tourism.
 Our trekking guides and cooks undergo additional mountain training, including safety and first aid.
 None of our guests have ever needed a rescue, but we have helped lost trekkers from other tour agencies get out of the high passes safely.
 We have been successfully leading groups through the Bhutan highlands ever since tourism was privatized.
 Bhutan Tourism Policy

 Tourist Seasons: A visit to Bhutan can be planned anytime of the year but the best period is from mid September to November and March to June.
 There are many festivals during these months, and visitors should take advantage of trekking and the Tshechu.
 Most hotels sell out during this time and it is important for us to plan in advance if you want to attend.
 Contact us if you have any questions regarding the tour costs.
 The daily rate may sound high at first, but remember that this includes all your accommodations, meals, guided tours, and all ground transportation in Bhutan, museums fees.
 Bhutan Tourism Policy